huggingface/accelerate/docs/source/concept_guides/fsdp_and_deepspeed.md

 rendered properly in your Markdown viewer.
 -->

-# Moving between FSDP And DeepSpeed
+# FSDP vs DeepSpeed

-🤗 Accelerate offers flexibilty of training frameworks, by integrating two extremely powerful tools for distributed training, namely [Pytorch FSDP](../usage_guides/fsdp) and [Microsoft DeepSpeed](../usage_guides/deepspeed).
+Accelerate offers flexibilty of training frameworks, by integrating two extremely powerful tools for distributed training, namely [Pytorch FSDP](../usage_guides/fsdp) and [Microsoft DeepSpeed](../usage_guides/deepspeed).
 The aim of this tutorial is to draw parallels, as well as to outline potential differences, to empower the user to switch seamlessly between these two frameworks.

 <Tip>

-  To switch between the frameworks, we recommend launching code 🤗 `accelerate launch` passing in the correct config file with `--config_file`, or passing in the respective arguments directly for [FSDP and DeepSpeed](../package_reference/cli#accelerate-launch) .
+  To switch between the frameworks, we recommend launching code `accelerate launch` passing in the correct config file with `--config_file`, or passing in the respective arguments directly for [FSDP and DeepSpeed](../package_reference/cli#accelerate-launch) .

-  Example 🤗 Accelerate configurations can be found here for [DeepSpeed](../usage_guides/deepspeed#accelerate-deepspeed-plugin) and [FSDP](../usage_guides/fsdp#how-it-works-out-of-the-box), or in the [example zoo under "Launch Configurations"](../usage_guides/explore)
+  Example Accelerate configurations can be found here for [DeepSpeed](../usage_guides/deepspeed#accelerate-deepspeed-plugin) and [FSDP](../usage_guides/fsdp#how-it-works-out-of-the-box), or in the [example zoo under "Launch Configurations"](../usage_guides/explore)

 </Tip>